UK court hears Nirav Modi extradition appeal on mental health grounds | Law-Order

 The hearing on Tuesday follows a ruling in August from High Court Justice Martin Chamberlain that arguments concerning the 50-year-old’s “severe depression” and “high risk of suicide” were arguable at a full appeal hearing.

-A group of Enforcement Directorate (ED) and Central Bureau of Investigation (CBI) officials have flown in from India for the case, which is being presented in court by the UK’s Crown Prosecution Service (CPS) barrister Helen Malcolm QC on behalf of the Indian authorities.
+A group of Enforcement Directorate (ED) and Central Bureau of Investigation (CBI) officials had flown in from India for the case, which was presented in court by the UK’s Crown Prosecution Service (CPS) barrister Helen Malcolm QC on behalf of the Indian authorities.

-A judgment on the appeal is expected to be reserved, to be handed down at a later date.

 The appeal against Judge Goozee’s Westminster Magistrates' Court ruling to send the case to the Home Secretary was granted leave to appeal in the High Court on two grounds – under Article 3 of the European Convention of Human Rights (ECHR) to hear arguments if it would “unjust or oppressive” to extradite Nirav due to his mental state and Section 91 of the Extradition Act 2003, also related to mental ill health.